TacticalLaptopBag/resistance/README.md

 This script would install all the necessary build dependencies, clone this repo, build the project, and then install it.
 This would make it difficult to update or remove, but it will work.

-## Divisions

-- [resistance-airwatch](https://github.com/TacticalLaptopBag/resistance-airwatch): Service to ensure Overwatch stays alive.
-- [resistance-civil-protection](https://github.com/TacticalLaptopBag/resistance-civil-protection): Binary to help manage sending emails to Squadmates.
-- [resistance-scanner](https://github.com/TacticalLaptopBag/resistance-scanner): Web browser extension to monitor activity and report to Overwatch.
-- [resistance-overwatch](https://github.com/TacticalLaptopBag/resistance-overwatch): Service to monitor web browsers and receive information from Scanners.
-- [resistance-cmacm](https://github.com/TacticalLaptopBag/resistance-cmacm): Combine Mainframe Access Command Module, a CLI interface to seamlessly interact with each of these systems.
-Something that may also come: [resistance-citadel](https://github.com/TacticalLaptopBag/resistance-citadel), which would be the GUI frontend.

-Yes, the names are Half-life 2 references.
-They might not really make a lot of sense (Resistance is made up of Combine things?), but they just sound cool.